opinionstage/opinionstage-wordpress-plugin/readme.txt

 Yes, all content (e.g. poll, quiz, survey, form, etc) created with Opinion Stage is fully responsive, and designed to optimaly display on mobile, tablet and desktop

-= What content formats does Opinion Stage support? =
+= What interactive content formats does Opinion Stage support? =

 With Opinion Stage you can create the following content formats: Poll, Poll Sets, Personality Quiz, Trivia Quiz, Survey, Slideshow, Form, Story Article, List.
 We are constantly adding additional interactive content formats so stay tuned!

 = What is the difference between a Poll and a Survey =

 Polls include one question and are used for getting a quick answer on a question.
 Polls are often used for gathering opinions, getting feedback, running contents & competitions and generating engagement.
 Surveys include multiple questions of different types.
 Surveys are often used to gather feedback and insights.
 If you are still unsure whether to use a poll or a survey, contact our support team and we'll be happy to help.

+= What customization options do you offer? =

+Opinion Stage offers many built-in customization options such as selecting the color theme, font and sizes.
+You can also use a CSS override feature to fully match the items to your brand.
+You can also white label the items and add your own logo.

 == Other Notes ==